kinimv/lca_anderson_lab/README.md

 pip install pandas

 # Database
-This repo contains files names names.txt and nodes.txt which is acquired from this link: https://ftp.ncbi.nih.gov/pub/taxonomy/taxdump.tar.gz
+This repo does not contain the files names names.txt and nodes.txt which are required.
+They can be is acquired from this link: https://ftp.ncbi.nih.gov/pub/taxonomy/taxdump.tar.gz

 The National Center for Biotechnology Information (NCBI) creates and maintains this database, more information for which can be found here: